Cheremske

 Wildlife Ecosystems

-The reserve's mosaic of bogs, wet forests, and open water bodies supports diverse fauna including moose, roe deer, wild boar, and wolves that utilize the wetland corridors.
+The reserve's mosaic of bogs, wet forests, and open water bodies supports diverse fauna including moose, roe deer, wild boar, and wolves that utilise the wetland corridors.
 Birdlife is particularly rich with over 180 species recorded, including breeding populations of black storks, cranes, white-tailed eagles, and numerous warblers and waders.
 The bog pools and surrounding lakes host significant populations of amphibians including the moor frog, common spadefoot, and smooth newt.

 Flora Ecosystems